CN-TU/pyodm/README.md

 This will return a dictionnary of parameters used to build the model.\

 ## Coresets Examples
+Example1: Three datasets in which data-points are represented in gray and the ODM model in red each with different configuration.
 ![Three datasets in which data-points are represented in gray and the ODM model in red each with different configuration.](/experiements/arti.png)

+Example2: Convergence path of an observer.
 ![Convergence path of an observer.](/experiements/track0.png)

+Example3: Two clusters datasets with two observers.
 ![Two clusters datasets with two observers.](/experiements/track1.png)

+Example4: Five clusters datasets with six observers.
 ![Five clusters datasets with six observers.](/experiements/track2.png)

 ## Contact